RafaelBonanno/RafaelBonanno/README.md

 🤡 Fun fact: I collect records and I am really nerdy about it 🤓

-💬 Feel free to reach out by 📨 at rafael.bonanno@gmail.com / 📱 WhatsApp: +33 6 75 49 90 62
+💬 Feel free to reach out by 📨 at rafael.bonanno@gmail.com / 📱 WhatsApp: +33 6 75 49 90 62 /  🗿 LinkedIn: Rafael Bonanno

 ## My languages 🌍